UWPCE-PythonCert/SystemDevelopment/slides_sources/source/scipy.rst

 This means that there is a single linear block of memory with the values in it.

-The "strides" describe how that data is aranged to look lke an array of more dimensions: 2D, 3D, 4D etc.
+The "strides" describe how that data is arranged to look like an array of more dimensions: 2D, 3D, 4D etc.

 Mostly, numpy handles all this under the hood for you, so you can logically work with the data as though it were multi-dimensional.

-But you can aactually manipulate the description of the data, so that it "acts" like it is arranged differently than it is:
+But you can actually manipulate the description of the data, so that it "acts" like it is arranged differently than it is:

 ``stride_tricks.ipynb``